skrattaren/apf.rst/apf.rst

   dismay, [...]'"

   *Exactly* the sort of thing McGonagall wrote.
-Although the "oooooo" bit seems to have crept in from Spike Milligan's "`William McGonagall: The Truth At Last`_".
+Although the "oooooo" bit seems to have crept in from Spike Milligan's **William McGonagall: The Truth At Last**.

 + [p.
 204] "Tiffany looked up at a white horse. [...]
 And there was a boy on it."